rmahari/litterae/README.md

-# Litterae
+# Litterae for Law

-6.813 Design Project
+Case annotation through the case.law project